10 Best Places to See in Prague

 • Schedule: Various (day and evening cruises available)

-• Cost: €10 for a basic cruise, up to €40 for luxury dinner cruises
+• Cost: €10 for a basic cruise, up to €40 for dinner cruises

 • Features: Offers views of Prague’s skyline, various cruise types available including dinner and jazz cruises.